Gift Card Revenue: The Gift that Keeps on Giving

 Immediate Cash Flow

-Things to Consider when Implementing Gift Cards in 2020
+Things to Consider when Implementing Gift Cards

 While gift cards present an opportunity to generate revenue, it’s important to note that the revenue should not be recognized when the gift card is sold, but should be instead accounted for when the gift card is used.